slowernews/wisdom-tldr/chapters/0_intro.md

 Hints:

 - Passion is made not found.
 Instead of looking for your life’s purpose, experience more and look for things that will stretch you, engage you, and teach you.
 - Fear is your guide.
 The more fear you feel, the more you will know you are on the right track.
 The things that scare you the most are the things you most need to do.
 Mitigate risks.
 Some people just have larger comfort zones.
-- Become unconfortable but when life gets blurry, just adjust your focus.
+Become unconfortable but when life gets blurry, just adjust your focus.
 Random wandering will not move you forward.
 Pick one thing and stick with it to completion.
 - The trouble with setting goals is that you’re constantly working toward what you used to want.
 Old keys won’t open new doors.
+Better to admit you walked to the wrong door than spend your life in the wrong room.
 - It’s easier to ask forgiveness than to get permission.
 - We say we try to get better but if look at your behaviour you’ll see you actually are trying to to stay the same.
+The longer you are living on autopilot, the harder the future is going to be.
+The biggest comeback is making yourself feel like yourself again.
-- Focus on financial freedom first.
+- It’s not the lack of intelligence, it’s the lack of focus that is stopping you.
+Focus on financial freedom first.
 Put your happiness before goals.

 > *"When I let go of what I am, I become what I might be.
 When I let go of what I have, I receive what I need."
 -- Lao Tzu [-571]*